rabinbhul64-ship-it/rabin-s-demo/README.md

 # rabin-s-demo
-This is my first my repository.
+This is my first my Git repository.